agoulziprod/Angular-optimization-tips-and-tricks/README.md

 # Angular-optimization-tips-and-tricks
-My presentation about some tips to speed up your angular application at blablaconf
+My 20 min presentation on some tips to speed up your angular application at blablaconf

-Presentation in moroccan darija
+Presentation in Moroccan Darija

 ## Video: